The Living Dharma Program

-The Living Dharma Volunteer (LDV) Program is an opportunity for people to practice and study at Tara Mandala for a minimum of three months, with a one-month mutual discernment process, and with the possibility of making a long-term commitment.
+The Living Dharma Program is an opportunity for people to practice and study at Tara Mandala for a minimum of three months, with a one-month mutual discernment process.
 Tara Mandala strives to create a work, practice and study community that reflects the Buddha’s teachings.
-Not only do we see our work as essential to our Buddhist practice, we see Buddhist teachings as indispensable to the volunteer experience.
+Not only do we see our work as essential to our Buddhist practice, we see Buddhist teachings as indispensable to the Living Dharma experience.
 As such, we seek people who want to be a part of our community, develop and sustain a regular meditation practice, and who have a sincere interest in bringing their Dharma practice off the cushion and into their lives.

-The integration of the Dharma into daily life is the primary goal of the LDV Program.
+The integration of the Dharma into daily life is the primary goal of the Living Dharma Program.

-Volunteers camp in summer and are housed in dorms or shared yurts in colder months.
-Service is scheduled for 30 hours a week.
-Areas of service include temple garden, grow dome, kitchen, housekeeping, temple, land crew, marketing, retreat setup, audio/visual, the Tara Mandala Store, and administration.
+Participants either camp or stay in shared yurts in summer and are housed in dorms or shared yurts in colder months.
+Service is scheduled for 25 hours a week.
+Areas of service include kitchen, gardening, housekeeping, temple, land crew, retreat setup, and audio/visual.

-Applications are accepted year-round.
-All volunteers must make a commitment to fully participate in daily practices, community events, and Karma Yoga.
+Applications are primarily accepted from May to September during our retreat season.
+All participants must make a commitment to fully participate in daily practices, our code of conduct, community events, and Karma Yoga.